-We will So that Support all members of local communities to make maximum use of their local community spaces Continue to raise the level of support and input provided by health services and communities to planning authorities, making it as easy as possible for them to make planning and development decisions that prioritise community cohesion and wellbeing the places where we live help us to connect with one another and live happy, healthy lives.
+We will So that best use of Continue to provided by planning au for them to members of local communities to make their local spaces. o raise the level of support and input y health services and communities to uthorities, making it as easy as possible o make planning and development nat prioritise community cohesion and the places where we live help us to connect with one another and live happy, healthy lives.